Your browser does not support script Leica 35mm Summicron lenses reviews, sample photos and their history - Thorsten Overgaard's Leica Sites

 Leica 35mm APO-Summicron-M ASPH f/2.0 Version VII (2021)

 By: Thorsten Overgaard.
 February 2006.
-Latest update January 21, 2024.
+Latest update September 9, 2024.

 Add to Flipboard Magazine.

-For a period the 28mm took its place on the Leica M8 (2007) and Leica M8.2 (2008) cameras to make up for the 1.3X crop factor those first digital rangefinders' sensor had.
-With the Leica M9 (2009), Leica M240 (2012) and Leica M10 (2017), the 35mm focal length was back the standard lens.
+For a period, the Leica 28mm took its place on the Leica M8 (2007) and Leica M8.2 (2008) cameras to compensate for the 1.3x crop factor that those first digital rangefinders' sensors had.
+With the Leica M9 (2009), Leica M240 (2012), Leica M10 (2017) and Leica M11(2022), the 35mm focal length once again became the standard lens.

 The 35mm APO-Summicron-M ASPH f/2.0 (2021-model 11699), here fitted with the special outside screw ventilated hood 3514FLE designed by Overgaard). © Thorsten Overgaard

-The Leica 35mm APO-Summicron-M ASPH f/2.0 (2021-model 11699), here fitted with the special outside screw ventilated hood 3514FLE designed by Overgaard). © Thorsten Overgaard
+The Leica 35mm APO-Summicron-M ASPH f/2.0 (2021-model 11699), here fitted with the special outside screw ventilated hood 3514FLE designed by Overgaard. © Thorsten Overgaard

 .